mskf3000/Tutorials-and-Cheat-Sheets/Postfix - How to clean up the clientmqueue Spool Directory.md

-## Postfix - How to clean up the “clientmqueue” Spool Directory
+## Postfix - How to clean up the clientmqueue Spool Directory

 By Jack Szwergold, September 17, 2015